unoplatform/uno.extensions/doc/Reference/Markup/StaticAndThemeResources.md

 }
 ```

 Looking at this sample we actually are achieving multiple things.
-One is that we are able to more easily make use of our path string as we can provide it the generic argument for a Geometry object which is what will be expected when we use it.
+One is that we are able to more easily make use of our path string as we can provide it the generic argument for a `Geometry` object which is what will be expected when we use it.
 We also are able to avoid trying to figure out how to convert it.

-Lastly in the case of WinUI we get the advantage that this will be created as a Geometry object each time we need it, this will keep it from being parented and prevent it from being reused later.
+Lastly, in the case of WinUI we get the advantage that this will be created as a `Geometry` object each time we need it, this will keep it from being parented and prevent it from being reused later.

-Now to use our `Resource<Geometry>` we can simply reference it similar to our constant string except of course we need to also add it to a Resource Dictionary somewhere in the Visual Tree.
+Now to use our `Resource<Geometry>`, we can simply reference it similar to our constant string, except that we need to also add it to a `ResourceDictionary` somewhere in the Visual Tree.

 ```csharp
 public partial class MyPage : Page